Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 200 Tickets Sold.
 Thousands of Empty Seats.

-A Kid Rock concert at a MAGA Festival reportedly sold only 200 tickets at a venue built for thousands — and faced cancellation.
-This is a story about what happens when political brand completely replaces musical brand, told through the numbers, the timeline, and the artists who avoided this exact fate.
+A Kid Rock concert at a MAGA Festival reportedly sold 200 tickets at a venue built for thousands.
+Faced cancellation.
+This is what happens when political brand completely eats musical brand alive.
+The numbers tell the story.
+The timeline is brutal.
+And plenty of other artists avoided this exact fate.

 I saw this trending on Reddit r/Music and my first thought was: this is the most predictable headline of 2026.
 When you spend a decade replacing your discography with a political identity, the audience that showed up for “Bawitdaba” eventually stops showing up altogether.
 This isn't about left or right — it's about what happens when you stop making the thing people came for.— Glen Bradford, Miami Beach, still has “All Summer Long” in his playlist and is not ashamed of it